Can Red Light Therapy Treat Vitamin D Deficiency?

 • Mood changes linked to insufficient vitamin D

-Some groups are more prone to deficiency, including:
+Some groups of people are more prone vitamin D to deficiency.
+These include:

 • Older adults